rehan-0601/InstagramClient/README.md

 * [1] User can **pull-to-refresh** popular stream to get the latest popular photos
 * [2] Show latest comments for each photo
 * [3] Display each photo with the same style and proportions as the real Instagram
-* [4] Display a nice default placeholder graphic for each image during loading
+* [4] Display a nice default placeholder graphic for each image during loading (Using the instagram icon png)
 * [5] Improved the user interface through styling and coloring

 The following **bonus** features are implemented: